The Dunedin Night Shelter Trust was established to support the homeless population of Dunedin.

 History

-In June 2011, the Trust transitioned its focus entirely to the operation of the Night Shelter, redirecting resources towards staffing, funding, and improving services.
+In June 2011, the Trust narrowed its focus to running the Night Shelter, putting its energy into staffing, funding and improving the service.

 The Dunedin Night Shelter operates under the Charitable Trusts Act 1957 (No. 1504117) and is registered with the Charities Commission (No. CC29266).